Have you ever wondered what St. Nicholas really looked like?

 St. Nicholas' remains are buried in the crypt of the Basilica di San Nicola in Bari, Italy.
 These bones were temporarily removed when the crypt was repaired during the 1950s.
 At the Vatican's request, anatomy professor Luigi Martino from the University of Bari, took thousands of minutely-detailed measurements and x-ray photographs (roentgenography) of the skull and other bones.

-The current professor of forensic pathology at the University of Bari, Francesco Introna, knew advancements in diagnostic technique could yield much more from the data gathered in the 1950s.
-So he engaged an expert facial anthropologist, Caroline Wilkinson, at the University of Manchester in England, to construct a model of the saint's head from the earlier measurements.
+Professor of forensic pathology at the University of Bari, Francesco Introna, knew advancements in diagnostic technique could yield much more from the data gathered in the 1950s.
+So in 2004 he engaged expert facial anthropologist, Caroline Wilkinson, then at the University of Manchester in England, to construct a model of the saint's head from the earlier measurements.

 Using this data, the medical artist used state-of-the-art computer software to develop the model of St. Nicholas.
 The virtual clay was sculpted on screen using a special tool that allows one to "feel" the clay as it is molded.
 Dr. Wilkinson says, "In theory you could do the same thing with real clay, but it's much easier, far less time-consuming and more reliable to do it on a computer."